poopmasteralphaomega/old_pathway/README.md

 ## Functional Flow

 1. **File Selection:**
-   - The user starts by selecting a file.
+   - The user starts by selecting a file in the assets folder using the fileupload function in the toolbar(last option in the toolbar).

 2. **File Processing:**
    - Once a file is selected, the `onFileSelected` function is triggered within the `ForceChart` component.